JackPotat0/jackpotat0.github.io/docs/game.md

 	<i>Please forgive me.</i> I can already tell when Eda told Jun to search for the flower seed.
 My guess was "I am sorry", I was not so off if I am just trying to guess Eda's last words.
 Though the former makes more sense as Red was redeeming herself from her past as a witch by raising up a girl.
 They pulled off a great deception before the send off, making you think Eda was going to give up.
 They even let you leave the planet!
 This is the kind of thing that can be done only in a video game format, and they certainly seized the opportunity.
 </details>

 Characters: The casts are all deeply flawed and humane characters.
 The MC (somehow Li Mo becomes Jun Lee in the translation) is a very classic Exiled Prince, with a pleasant character development.
 Remi's bratty attitude is very justified and well handled.
 Eda is just great all around, not a Mary Sue, and still a strong willed person.
 All three main casts relates to one another, but expressed as very different arcs and ends on different resolutions, creating this cohesion with interesting interactions.
 I do think the game is intentionally toning down the romance subtexts, to give more focus on the character themselves.
 I played on Mandarin sub and dub, as the game is originally produced in.
-The dialogues flows naturally without being too theatrical or cringy (is this a Chinese game problem?
+The dialogues flows naturally without being too soap opera-ish or cringy (is this a Chinese game problem?
 This game is written by Taiwanese).
 The VAs' delivery are on point.

 Gameplay: It is on the easier side.
 The musical element did not play a huge role (or more accurately, there are puzzles with music elements but not musical puzzles).
 Puzzle solving is very elementary.
 The DnD style space exploration with resource management is the more fun part, often giving some room for role playing.
 I just wished that we can complete the achievements without doing multiple playthoughs because I kind of want to keep the magic of my first run.